Cais/bns-featured-tag/readme.txt

   http://www.gnu.org/licenses/gpl-2.0.html

 == Upgrade Notice ==
+= 2.7 =
+Thank you for choosing `BNS Featured Tags` for your WordPress site.
 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
 = 2.7 =
 * Released ...
+* Minor code formatting improvements
+* Changed text domain from `bns-ft` to `bns-featured-tag`
+* Inline documentation updates

 = 2.6 =
 * Released May 2014